linachip/PR_LAB_DiningHall/README.md

-This is the Dining Hall Server of the Restaurant
+This is the Dinning Hall Server of the Restaurant